Chelsea area guide

 The Chelsea office of Marsh & Parsons sells and lets houses and flats in London's most sought-after and expensive locations.
 From rockstars and celebrities, to wealthy Middle Eastern buyers and Russian oligarchs, Chelsea, Knightsbridge and Mayfair are magnets for some of the world's most affluent house-hunters.

-William Hughes-Ward, Director of Kensington and Chelsea offices for Marsh & Parsons, says that the popularity of Chelsea is because of its "wonderful choice of size, style and period properties".
+William Hughes-Ward, Director of South Kensington and Chelsea for Marsh & Parsons, says that the popularity of Chelsea is because of its "wonderful choice of size, style and period of properties."
 The transport links are fantastic, with access to both the M3 and M4, and a short taxi ride to the City.
-William also comments that Chelsea "has some fantastic schools, internationally renowned restaurants, and stores selling many of the worlds most recognised and exclusive brands".
-Our Chelsea offices Lettings Manager, Charles McCosh, comments further that the area is "steeped in history and tradition and that "over the centuries it has been home to political heavyweights, stars of stage and screen, musicians and poets, and continues to be recognised as the most exclusive Borough in the country, and one of the best addresses in the world.
-Due to this, it attracts an interesting, glamorous and successful crowd.
+William also comments that Chelsea "has some fantastic schools, internationally-renowned restaurants, and stores selling many of the world's most recognised and exclusive brands."
+Our Chelsea Lettings Manager, Charles McCosh, comments further that the area is "steeped in history and tradition" and that "over the centuries, it has been home to political heavyweights, stars of stage and screen, musicians and poets, and continues to be recognised as the most exclusive borough in the country, and one of the best addresses in the world.
+Due to this, it attracts an interesting, glamorous and successful crowd."

 The attractions of Chelsea, which shot to prominence as a celebrity hangout in the 1960s and has never lost its appeal, range from its numerous bars and clubs, to high fashion boutiques and the quieter parks and open spaces, as well as the annual flower show.
 It is also home to Harrods, as well as one of the most flamboyant and successful football clubs in the world, although Chelsea's Stamford Bridge ground is actually in neighbouring Fulham.